Early in cycle — strong buy, no urgency to wait

 Efficient enough for mid-range builds without a PSU upgrade.

-The 16GB model avoids the 8GB limitation that plagued the base model.
+The 16GB model avoids the 8GB limitation that plagued the base model — still relevant for 1440p gaming.

 Very low power draw — works with virtually any modern PSU.